 4.07.
 The President of an Organization may not hold a similar position in another Organization registered with Student Activities.

 4.08.
 In April of each year, the Executive Board of the Organization shall call a meeting of the general Membership of the Organization for the purpose of electing new Officers.

 4.09.
 The meeting date for taking nominations and holding elections, as well as the nomination and election process, shall be well publicized to all Members of the Organization.

 4.10.
-The President, Vice President, Secretary, and Treasurer of the Organization shall be elected by simple majority vote by the Members present during the election meeting.
-These Officers may not be appointed.
+All executive board members shall be elected by a simple majority vote by the members present during the approved election meeting, unless specifically noted that the position shall be appointed.